All Episodes

 Well, and I mean, listen, and that's the point.

-What is the average person you know making in government and how much were they spending for these lawyers?
+What is the average person you know making in government, and how much were they spending for these lawyers?

-And the one condition I gave to people to pay for their legal fees is they had to hire somebody that was high quality and would keep them out of trouble because it's just any lawyer won't do.
+And the one condition I gave to people to pay for their legal fees is they had to hire somebody that was high quality and would keep them out of trouble because just any lawyer won't do.

-And you know, Sean, the one thing about this, you know, the congressional hearings, that's political.
+And, you know, Sean, the one thing about this, you know, the congressional hearings, that's political.

-They're trying to ruin your reputation, they're trying to ruin the president's reputation.
+They're trying to ruin the president's reputation.

-They're not gonna uh lock you up, but they could refer you for prosecution, that almost never happens, as you know.
+They're not going to lock you up, but they can refer you for prosecution.

 But the Mueller investigation, that was criminal.

-And even though the 50 of us were just witnesses, they could turn you from a witness into a target with uh a wave of a pencil, And they did that to some people.
+And even though the 50 of us were just witnesses, they could turn you from a witness into a target with a wave of a pencil.

 And they threatened to do that to me.